Skip to content

 Over-the-counter (OTC) drugs are widely available to consumers without a prescription, making their safety, quality, and efficacy critical for public health.
 Regulatory agencies like the Food and Drug Administration (FDA) in the United States and Health Canada in Canada enforce stringent Good Manufacturing Practices (GMP) to ensure compliance in the production and distribution of OTC drugs.

-practical tips for manufacturers to meet the GMP requirements set by the FDA and Health Canada for OTC drugs, ensuring regulatory compliance and high-quality standards.
+This guide provides practical tips for manufacturers to meet the GMP requirements set by the FDA and Health Canada for OTC drugs, ensuring regulatory compliance and high-quality standards.

 Why GMP Compliance Is Critical for OTC Drugs